spiral/docs/http/routing.md

 > This route will match both `/index` and `/user/1` paths.

 Behind the hood, the route will compile into expression which is aware of action constrains `/^(?P<action>index|user)(?:\/(?P<id>[^\/]+))?$/iu`.
-Such approach would not only allow you to increase the performance, but also reuse the same pattern with different action set.
+Such approach would not only allow you to increase the performance but also reuse the same pattern with different action sets.

 ```php
 // match "/index"